zyx2715/vpn-centos-custom/README.md

 # vpn-centos-custom

- This edition increases customized PSK,username,password option which allows users choose.
+ This edition increases customized PSK,username,password option which allows users to choose.

  For CentOS 6 & 7